The New Tech Gold Rush

 The AI Gold Rush (2023–Present)

 In recent years, venture capital has poured into Artificial Intelligence at an unprecedented rate, dwarfing previous tech investment cycles.
-This section explores the sheer scale of the current boom, highlighting the dominance of AI in the startup landscape and the concentration of capital into a few key players.
+This section explores the sheer scale of the current boom and the concentration of capital into a few key players.

 Global AI VC Funding (2025 YTD)